Australia Federal Budget 2026-27: What It Means for Nepali PTE Students

 Did the Australian Budget 2026-27 change the PTE score required for PR?

-No — the formal Department of Home Affairs PTE thresholds for skilled migration (Competent, Proficient, Superior bands) were not changed in the 12 May 2026 budget.
+No — the formal Department of Home Affairs PTE thresholds for skilled migration (Competent, Proficient, Superior bands) were not changed in the 12 May 2026 budget, and no new points test was legislated for 1 July 2026.
 However, the announced points test optimisation, expected to take effect by December 2026 after stakeholder consultation, is likely to increase the relative weight of English.
 The current Superior English ceiling — PTE component bands L69 / R70 / W85 / S88 — remains the highest-value single lever on the points test.

 Is the budget good or bad news for Nepali offshore applicants?

 Mixed.
-The 185,000 cap is preserved, but the offshore allocation drops to 55,110 — the smallest in a decade.
+The 185,000 cap is preserved and 189 places actually rose to 21,090 (from 16,900), but 129,590 of the 185,000 places are prioritised for onshore applicants, leaving roughly 55,410 offshore — the smallest pool in a decade.
 This means higher EOI cut-offs and longer queues for direct 189 applicants from Nepal.
-Conversely, regional 491 pathways and onshore student → PR pipelines now hold a structurally larger share of places.
+Conversely, Employer Sponsored (58,040 places — now the largest skilled category) and onshore student → PR pipelines hold a structurally larger share of places, while regional places (subclass 491 and 494 combined) were cut 57% to 14,110.
 The realistic strategy for most Nepali applicants in 2026-27 is to switch from "direct offshore 189" thinking to a multi-stage pathway.

 How does the budget interact with Nepal being at Evidence Level 3 for student visas?